open-telemetry/oteps/text/trace/0168-sampling-propagation.md

 effective adjusted count for tail-sampled Spans belongs in [OTEP 170](https://github.com/open-telemetry/oteps/blob/main/text/trace/0170-sampling-probability.md), not this OTEP.

-Restricting parent sampling rates to powers of two does not limit Samplers from using arbitrary effective probabilities over a period of time.
+Restricting parent sampling probabilities to powers of two does not limit Samplers from using arbitrary effective probabilities over a period of time.
 For example, a typical trace sampling rate of 5% (i.e., 1 in
 20) can be accomplished by choosing 1/16 sampling 60% of the time and